 One of the great things about living in Auckland is the diversity of the coastline.
 You can drive from the Tasman Sea to the Pacific Ocean in less than an hour.
 On the eastern side, the Pacific, the beaches are characterised by calm, blue seas — though there are surf beaches to be found — and sheltered bays of golden sand fringed by hills and cliffs of pohutukawa trees.
 The west coast, on the other hand, is a totally different story.
 Here, in the Waitakere region, shaped eons ago by violent volcanic activity, the coastline is rugged and forested, the sea wild and dangerous.
 It is an area of outstanding natural beauty and endowed with a unique ambiance, where nature is truly, and fully, in charge.
 Bethells Beach is typical of west coast beaches: wild, atmospheric, with an expanse of volcanic sand backed by weathered, eroded, bush-clad cliffs.

-Photographer, writer and relatively new Kiwi.
+Photographer, environmental journalist, and travel writer.
 Came to New Zealand in 2006 after 10 years in the Caribbean republic of Trinidad and Tobago.
 My blog is a way of sharing my love of photography, issues I care about, and travels around New Zealand with my beautiful family to whoever drops by . . .

 View all posts by scribblesnz